In a Nutshell

 Medical Debt

-If you’re already experiencing health problems, it’s unfortunate that you have to experience the debt and medical bills that come with it.
-However, there are debt releif options to help make your medical debt more manageable.
-TurboDebt knows that the average American has between $5000 and $10000 in medical debt.
+If you’re already experiencing health problems, it’s unfortunate to experience debt from the medical bills that come with it.
+However, there are debt relief options to help make your medical debt more manageable.
+TurboDebt knows that the average American has between $5,000 and $10,000 in medical debt.
 This debt doesn’t have to take over your life anymore.

 Homeowner Debt